GarfieldFluffJr/AI-Judge/README.md

 Firestore doesn't support `IN` queries across multiple fields simultaneously.
 Rather than denormalize data further or use complex composite indexes, evaluations are fetched with a single `orderBy(createdAt)` query (optionally filtered by queueId) and multi-select filters (judge, question, verdict) are applied client-side.
 This is fine for the expected data volumes (hundreds to low thousands of evaluations).

-### Why `provider/model` string format?

-Storing the target model as `"openai/gpt-4o"` instead of separate `provider` + `model` fields keeps the judge definition simple and makes the provider routing a straightforward string split.
-The trade-off is parsing on every evaluation, which is negligible.

-### Why no authentication?

-This is a single-user take-home project.
-Adding Firebase Auth would add complexity without demonstrating relevant skills.
-The Firestore rules are open (`allow read, write: if true`).
-In production, you'd add auth and scope data access per user/team.

-### Scope cuts

-- **No file attachment forwarding**: Would require Firebase Storage + multimodal API calls.
-Deferred to keep scope focused.
-- **No per-question judge assignment UI**: Judges are assigned at the queue level.
-The data model supports per-question assignment, but the UI only exposes queue-level for simplicity.
-- **No real-time evaluation progress**: Evaluations update on completion rather than streaming progress via Firestore `onSnapshot` listeners.
-Would be a small addition for a smoother UX.

 ## Project Structure

 ```